Skip to main content

 4. MITIGATIONS

-• Encrypt project file when stored and restrict the access to only trusted users.
+• Store the project files in a secure storage and restrict the access to only trusted users.

 • When exchanging files over the network, use secure communication protocols.